quasarframework/quasar-ui-qcalendar/packages/docs/src/markdown/getting-started/installation.md

 <<| bash npm |>>
 npm install @quasar/quasar-ui-qcalendar
 ```

-These commands install the current QCalendar v5 release candidate until v5 is released as stable.

 Now, you can access the compiled portions or access the sources directly.
 Choose which you want to use.